TL;DR

 - Value proposition at the top of the page

-- Scrolling transitions seamlessly between information, keeping it above the fold
+- Scrolling transitions move between information while keeping it above the fold

 - Straight-to-the-point copy